-- do not include base salary and short-term incentive awards, to the extent earned due to employment through December 31, 2015. - exclude compensation or benefits provided under plans or arrangements that do not discriminate in favor of the NEOs and that are generally available to all salaried employees.
+- Exclude base salary and short-term incentive awards, to the extent earned due to employment through December 31, 2017. - Exclude compensation or benefits provided under plans or arrangements that do not discriminate in favor of the NEOs and that are generally available to all salaried employees.
 These include benefits under our qualified defined benefit pension plan, post-retirement health care benefits, life insurance, and disability benefits.
-The present value of the accumulated pension benefit for each NEO is set forth in the Pension Benefits for 2015 table. - exclude the amounts reported in the Nonqualified Deferred Compensation for 2015 table.
-See the Nonqualified Deferred Compensation for 2015 table and the accompanying narrative for a description of accumulated benefits under our nonqualified deferred compensation plans. - include only the incremental increase in the present value of the Security Plan I and Security Plan II benefit, as applicable, that would be payable upon the occurrence of the events listed (other than upon death or disability) over the amount shown as the present value of the accumulated benefit for Security Plan I and Security Plan II in the Pension Benefits for 2015 table.
+The present value of the accumulated pension benefit for each NEO is set forth in the Pension Benefits for 2017 table. - Exclude the amounts reported in the Nonqualified Deferred Compensation for 2017 table.
+See the Nonqualified Deferred Compensation for 2017 table and the accompanying narrative for a description of accumulated benefits under our nonqualified deferred compensation plans. - Include only the incremental increase in the present value of the Security Plan I and Security Plan II benefit, as applicable, that would be payable upon the occurrence of the events listed (other than upon death or disability) over the amount shown as the present value of the accumulated benefit for Security Plan I and Security Plan II in the Pension Benefits for 2017 table.

-Time-Vesting Restricted Stock and Performance-Based Shares
+Time-Vesting and Performance-Based Shares and Units

-The IDACORP Restricted Stock Plan and the IDACORP 2000 Long-Term Incentive and Compensation Plan and/or the related award agreements provide that, except for retirement with the approval of the compensation committee, death, disability, or change in control, all unvested shares, whether time-vesting or performance-based shares, are forfeited upon termination.
-In the event of retirement with the approval of the compensation committee, death, or disability, the NEO receives a prorated number of shares based on the number of full months employed during the restricted/performance period.
-For time-vesting restricted stock, the prorated shares vest at termination.
-In the case of performance-based shares, the performance goals must be met at some level before the shares vest and vesting only occurs after completion of the performance period.
+The IDACORP 2000 Long-Term Incentive and Compensation Plan and/or the related award agreements provide that, except for retirement with the approval of the compensation committee, death, disability, or change in control, all unvested shares or units, whether time-vesting or performance-based, are forfeited upon termination.
+In the event of retirement with the approval of the compensation committee, death, or disability, the NEO receives a prorated number of shares or units based on the number of full months employed during the restricted/performance period.
+For time-vesting restricted stock or units, the prorated shares or units vest at termination.
+In the case of performance-based shares or units, the performance goals must be met at some level before the shares or units vest and vesting only occurs after completion of the performance period.
 For purposes of these tables, we have assumed target performance levels would be achieved.
-Although vesting would not occur until after completion of the performance period, the amounts shown in the tables were not reduced to reflect the present value of the performance-based shares that could vest.
-In the event of a change in control, the restrictions on the time-vesting restricted stock are deemed to have expired and the payout opportunity on the performance-based shares is deemed to have been achieved at the target level.
-Dividend equivalents attributable to earned performance-based shares would also be paid.
-Dividend equivalents accrued through December 31, 2015 are included in the amounts shown in the tables.
+Although vesting would not occur until after completion of the performance period, the amounts shown in the tables were not reduced to reflect the present value of the performance-based shares or units that could vest.
+In the event of a change in control, the restrictions on the time-vesting restricted stock or units are deemed to have expired and the payout opportunity on the performance-based shares or units is deemed to have been achieved at the target level.
+Dividend equivalents attributable to earned performance-based shares or units would also be paid.
+Dividend equivalents accrued through December 29, 2017 are included in the amounts shown in the tables.

-As the compensation committee has discretion to determine whether a voluntary termination constitutes "retirement" for purposes of the vesting of time-based and performance-based restricted stock awards (for NEOs over the age of 55), we have assumed for purposes of the tables that voluntary termination would constitute a retirement with approval of the compensation committee for vesting purposes if the NEO was over the age of 55 as of December 31, 2015.
+As the compensation committee has discretion to determine whether a voluntary termination constitutes "retirement" for purposes of the vesting of time-based and performance-based restricted stock and unit awards (for NEOs over the age of 55), we have assumed for purposes of the tables that voluntary termination would constitute a retirement with approval of the compensation committee for vesting purposes if the NEO was over the age of 55 as of December 29, 2017.